earlruby/git-tools/README.md

 `git rebase --continue` until all of the conflicts are fixed.

-At this point your local copy of the `$branchname` branch will have all of the changes you made and all of the latest changes from $master.
+At this point your local copy of the `$branchname` branch will have all of the changes you made and all of the latest changes from $main.
 To update your PR:

 ```
 force-push $branchname